Foreign language: Research into foreign-language learning

+Learning a foreign language provides various benefits, ranging from improving career opportunities to enhancing cognitive abilities.

-In 2004, a report by the Michel Thomas Language Centre in the United Kingdom suggested that speaking a second language could increase an average worker's salary by £3000 (€3 300) a year, or £145 000 (€159 000) in a lifetime.
+In 2004, the Michel Thomas Language Centre in the United Kingdom conducted a study that found that speaking a second language could increase an average worker's salary by £3000 (€3 300) a year, or £145 000 (€159 000) in a lifetime, and are also more likely to be more successful with the opposite sex.
 Further results showed that nine out of 10 British companies thought their businesses could benefit from better language skills.
 Studies show that a bilingual or multilingual person can earn much more than a computer programmer or engineer because they can use their abilities in foreign language to obtain success in a wide range of career paths.
 In addition, due to the increase in the number of people from different parts of the world, a multilingual person can more easily communicate with prospective customers.

 Also in 2004, a study by University College London (UCL) examined the brains of 105 people who could speak more than one language.
 The study found that people who learned a second language when younger had denser grey matter than those who learned one later.
-Grey matter is an area of the brain where information is most efficiently processed, due to the function of specific nerve cells.
+Grey matter is an area of the brain where information is most efficiently processed, due to the function of specialized cells called neurons.
+The researchers concluded that learning a second language changes the structure of the brain and enhances its functionality.

 A series of experiments on more than 300 people from the U.S. and Korea found that thinking in a second language reduced deep-seated, misleading biases that unduly influence how risks and benefits are perceived.

-Other research has shown that early exposure to a second language increases divergent thinking strategies, helping not only in language-related tasks, but also in areas such as math.
-Children early on have different ways of expressing themselves, such that they better understand there is more than one way to look at a problem and that there is more than one solution.
+Other research has shown that early exposure to a second language increases divergent thinking strategies, which helps not only in language-related tasks, but also in areas such as math.
+Children who are exposed to a second language early on have different ways of expressing themselves, which helps them better understand that there is more than one way to look at a problem and that there is more than one solution.